sbgisen/audio_common/README.md

 audio_common_msgs: Message definitions for audio transport.

-sound_play: A package to play sound files and synthesize speech.
+sound_play: A package to play sound files and synthesize speech. (音声合成)

 # Support